-Our transplantation technologies may incorporate autologous cells, donor cells or other sources of cells including therapeutic cells derived from human stem cells or derived from xenogeneic sources, depending on the clinical indication under evaluation.
+Our transplantation technologies may incorporate autologous cells, donor cells, or other sources of cells, including therapeutic cells derived from human stem cells or derived from xenogeneic sources, depending on the clinical indication under evaluation.
 As such, we continue to work with academic collaborators and industry partners to identify and secure the required cells for our therapeutic indications.
-In this regard, Sernova has signed a license agreement with the UHN to gain access to worldwide, exclusive rights to certain patent-pending technologies for the advancement of glucose-responsive insulin-producing stem cells for treatment of patients with insulin-dependent diabetes.
+In this regard, Sernova has signed a license agreement with the UHN to gain access to worldwide, exclusive rights to certain patent-pending technologies for the advancement of glucose-responsive insulin-producing stem cells for treatment of patients with insulin-dependent diabetes and we have recently signed a collaboration agreement with a major pharmaceutical company to assess an advanced glucose-responsive stem cell technology in Sernova's Cell Pouch.
 Process development and robust cell-production processes will provide a high standard of production of cells which consistently meets strict release criteria for evaluation of these cells in Sernova's Cell Pouch.

 Sernova is also committed to working with pharmaceutical and academic partners to evaluate various insulinproducing cell technologies using different approaches, with the goal of combining Sernova and partner technologies to create best in class products.
 In this regard, Sernova has signed a number of agreements to test and evaluate several insulin-producing cell technologies in our Cell Pouch.
 The Company entered into a collaboration with an international pharmaceutical company to study Sernova's Cell Pouch in a large animal diabetes model.
-The collaboration involves the study of safety, survival and efficacy of locally immune protected therapeutic cells in our Cell Pouch in proof of concept studies with the goal to establish a future development and commercial partnership.
-Sernova plans to continue to develop multiple collaborations with pharmaceutical companies for its diabetes and hemophilia indications for establishment of potential long-term licensing and codevelopment relationships.
+The collaboration involves the study of safety, survival, and efficacy of locally immune protected therapeutic cells in our Cell Pouch in proof of concept studies with the goal to establish a future development and commercial partnership.
+Sernova plans to continue to develop multiple collaborations with pharmaceutical companies for its diabetes and hemophilia indications for establishment of potential long-term licensing and co-development relationships.